‘Masks required’ signs are coming down after Texas, Mississippi lift coronavirus restrictions

 “It’s still around even though people are not talking about it as much,” she said.
 “I’m going to keep my mask on and might double up if I have to because there are still different strands coming around.
 I honestly don’t know why he decided to.”

-In lifting the restrictions, Tate and Abbott both pointed to declining case numbers, along with the availability of vaccines.
-Tate said in a series of Twitter posts that, with infections falling, his administration was “getting out of the business of telling people what they can and cannot do.”
+In lifting the restrictions, Reeves and Abbott both pointed to declining case numbers, along with the availability of vaccines.
+Reeves said in a series of Twitter posts that, with infections falling, his administration was “getting out of the business of telling people what they can and cannot do.”
 Abbott said during a Chamber of Commerce event Tuesday that “people and businesses don’t need the state telling them how to operate” and that recent progress made clear that mandates were no longer necessary.

 But while cases, hospitalizations and deaths have all fallen dramatically in Mississippi and Texas since January — like in much of the country — the numbers remain at relatively high levels compared with the fall, just before the winter surge.